azashev/azashev/README.md

 - 🤖 I’m interested in Machine Learning and A.I
 - 💬 Ask me about anything
 - 🤔 I’m looking for help with getting started with Machine Learning
-- 🚀 Goals for 2022: Finish the Python Advanced module and then start the Artificial Intelligence module at SoftUni
+- 🚀 Goals for 2022: Complete the Python Advanced module and then start the Artificial Intelligence module at SoftUni
 - 📫 How to reach me: azashev93@gmail.com
 ##
 [![Facebook](https://img.shields.io/badge/-Facebook-00B2FF?style=flat-square&logo=Facebook&logoColor=white)](https://www.facebook.com/azashev/)